GMLC-TDC/HELICS/docs/user-guide/filters.md

 * **`target`** - Name of the endpoint to which this filter will apply
 * **`mode`** - Either `source` or `destination`, defining whether the filter should impact out-going or in-coming messages, respectively.
 * **`operation`** - Defines the type of filtering operation that will be applied to messages.
 As of v2.0, the supported types are: `delay`, `timedelay`, `randomdelay`, `randomdrop`, `reroute`, `redirect`, `clone`, `cloning`, and `custom`.
 Further details on filter types can be found [here](https://github.com/GMLC-TDC/HELICS-src/blob/master/docs/configuration/Filters.md).
 * **`properties`** - Each filter type has specific parameters that define how it operates.
-In this case, one of those parameters is the amount each message will be delayed.
+In this case, one of those parameters is the amount each message will be delayed, in seconds.

 Let's run [this co-simulation](../../examples/user_guide_examples/Example_1c/) and capture the same data as last time for direct comparison: total substation load and EV charging behavior, both as a function of time.